We’re the preliminary notice experts. It’s fast, easy, and done right.Send now

 WHO must send a Washington Notice to Owner?
 And to whom?

-If you did not contract directly with the owner, you are required to submit a Notice to Owner in order to protect your right to file a mechanics lien.
+If you did not contract directly with the owner or the general contractor, you are required to submit a Notice to Owner in order to protect your right to file a mechanics lien.
 If you only furnish labor (and do not provide materials), you are not required to send preliminary notice in Washington.
 If you provide labor and there is a material component to the contract or furnishing, preliminary notice is required to fully protect your mechanics lien rights.

 Keep in mind: